Get ready to discover the unique Maine Coon color codes and learn about the wide range of colors and patterns that make these cats so special.

 Most of the color-pattern combinations in this group include white on the belly and paws.

-What Is The Rarest Maine Coon Color?
+Rarest Maine Coon Colors

+Determining the rarest Maine Coon color is difficult as it varies depending on location and breeding practices.
 Without comprehensive data on every Maine Coon and its colors, color rarity is more of an educated guess.

-This is because the gene that causes white fur in cats is linked to deafness, so many breeders avoid breeding solid white-coated Maine Coons, to avoid potential health problems.
+One of the rarest colorings is solid white because the gene that causes white fur in cats is linked to deafness, so many breeders avoid breeding solid white-coated Maine Coons, to avoid potential health problems.

 Congenital deafness may cause a Maine Coon to have hearing loss in one or both ears.

+White cats are rare, only making up an estimated 5% of the cat population.
 Learn more fascinating facts about the white Maine Coon cat, in my article.

-This is a Maine Coon cat with a warm, reddish-brown hue that is actually a light dilute of black.
+This is a Maine Coon cat with a warm, reddish-brown hue that is a light dilute of black.
 It is part of a brown-hue variation that is rarely seen in these beautiful felines.

 Other rare colors include the following: